fangzhzh/leetcode/algorithm/binarySearch.md

     }
 }

-// Template 2 for lower bound and upper bound
+// Template 2 for lower bound and upper bound(looking for boundary)
-// [left, right)
+// [left, right), exit condition is left == right, which means you've found the boundary.
 // return boundary position
 // frist element >= target for lower bound
 // first element <= target for upper bound